 The frame format and signaling speed varies between these MOST25, MOST50 and MOST150 interfaces, thus making them directly incompatible.
 Today MOST150 is the most used protocol in automotive multimedia networks.

-The MOST bus can support up to 64 nodes.
+The MOST bus system implements a ring network topology where all the devices in the network, also called nodes, are connected in a circular fashion with the end node connected back to the starting node.
+The MOST bus system can support up to 64 nodes.
 It is also possible to realize a star topology, though it is not used widely.
-To support high-availability use cases, MOST also utilizes a double-ring topology where breakage between two nodes in a ring will close that ring and forces communication via another ring.
+To support high-availability use cases, the MOST bus system also utilizes a double-ring topology where breakage between two nodes in a ring will close that ring and forces communication via another ring.

 The internal architecture of the Media Oriented Systems Transport Device is captured in the diagram below.